FreeCAD/FreeCAD-macros/ImportExport/CadbaseLibrary/README.md

 v0.1.2 2022-11-11    * Changed URLs for `Wiki` and `Web`, code split into files, updated interface: added descriptions for settings

 v0.1.3 2022-11-13    * Bugs fixed.
 Added check to skip a file if it already exists in local storage.

+v0.2.0 2023-02-02    * Added the ability to upload files to the CADBase storage.
+Added comparing local and cloud-stored files using Blake3 hash.